 The emergence of a new generation:

-Consumption by ‘young generation’ Chinese (aged 35 or younger) is growing by 14% every year – twice as fast as those older than 35.
+Consumption by ‘young generation’ Chinese (aged 35 or younger) is growing by 14% yearly – twice as fast as those older than 35.

 The ‘young generation’s total consumption share is expected to hit 53% by 2020.